libor-m/ngs-course/07-gtools.rst

 	> popdata_mda_euro_fst.bed

-Make the three sets of sliding windows (100 kb, 500 kb, 1 Mb) and concatenate them into a single file.
+Make the three sets of sliding windows (100 kb, 500 kb, 1 Mb) and concatenate them into a single file:

 .. code-block:: bash